borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 While the nonlinear case effectively allows us to model a bunch of problems, we need to admit we were not too honest when we said that it was *everything* we needed to model real problems.
 Our formulation so far assumed that the variables in our factor graph are **vectors**, which is not the case for robotics and computer vision at least.

 This second part will review the concept of _manifold_ and how the reference frames affect the formulation of our factor graph.
-The tools we cover here will be also useful to manipulate quantities and their covariances when operating them in algebraic settings.
+The tools we cover here will be also useful to define probability distributions in a more general way, as well as to extend our estimation framework to more general problems.

 ## Getting non-Euclidean